-Buchman always brought a team with him on his travels and after graduation and ordination, Shoemaker and two British university graduates joined Buchman through Europe and the Middle East, exploring the meaning of Christian discipleship and further developing the First Christian Fellowship together.
-It was on this trip in 1934 that Shoemaker received an invitation from Calvary Episcopal Church in New York to become their rector.
-Shoemaker eventually accepted and also gradually established the US headquarters of the First Century Christian Fellowship (soon to be named Oxford Group) at Calvary House adjacent to the church.
-Sam and his wife Helen managed to combine the diverse interests of Calvary Church with the lifestyle and program of the Oxford Group and kept in touch with Buchman who travelled between Europe and the US during these turbulent years between World War i and II.
-Frank and Sam went back a long way and Calvary House remained the US east coast center for over 15 years.
+After graduation and ordination, Shoemaker joined Buchman and two British university graduates on a journey through Europe and the Middle East, exploring the meaning of Christian discipleship and further developing the First Christian Fellowship.
+It was on this trip in 1924 that Shoemaker received an invitation from Calvary Episcopal Church in New York to become their rector.
+Shoemaker eventually accepted.
+Sam married fellow Princeton student Helen Smith in 1925 and together they managed to combine the diverse interests of Calvary Church with the lifestyle and program of the Oxford Group and gradually established the US headquarters of the First Century Christian Fellowship (soon to be named Oxford Group) at Calvary House adjacent to the church.
+Frank and Sam went back a long way and Calvary House remained the US east coast center for the Oxford Group for over 15 years.
+On the west coast in Los Angeles their headquarters was at 833 Flower Street, known as The Club.

-During this period some lots adjacent to the church were sold and the old rectory was replaced by a new seven-story building known as Calvary House.
 At a different location the church also owned and operated the Calvary Mission, an outreach project to serve people in need.
 During its 10 years of operation Calvary Mission served over 200 000 meals and could house up to 57 homeless men at a time.
 It was here that Bill Wilson found a new start and first conceived of AA’s 12 steps.
 Together with Sam they created the blueprint for AA inspired by the steps in the First Century Christianity Fellowship, now called the Oxford Group.
-It was at Calvary House that Arthur Strong had his photo lab and international task force based when they arrived in New York in 1939.
-Arthur and Signe started to train a group of young people in photography and graphic art here and many of those ’kids’ worked as photographers with MRA for most of their lives.

 Signe was in California when one of her friends called her early one morning to tell her that Norway had been invaded by a German military force.
 It was the 9th of April 1940.
 Signe couldn’t understand what they could want by invading Norway?
 This was tough news for a 25-year old girl who was far from home and unable to contact her family.
 She didn’t know if they were safe or how they were doing.
 She discovered that she could send a telegram through the Red Cross but it could only contain 25 words and no names or mention of the weather was allowed.
 The family could also send telegrams to Signe but the messages were highly censored with black lines drawn through the text so that they were hard to understand.
 This was how Signe discovered that her closest sister and friend Nussa had had a severe nervous breakdown.
 Signe’s family were constantly in her thoughts.